jeremy02/Fudiess/README.md

 :-------------------------:|:-------------------------:
 ![](screenshots/ipad_version.png)  |  ![](screenshots/mobile_version.png)

-## Design Details
-As exposed on the shared dribble link, there's all the design details also present in this app as designed.

 #### The App UI Mockups

 Mobile Mockup Preview           |      Ipad Mockup Preview           |      Web Mockup Preview